PIMs for Training Programs

 - The ordering process is driven by your institution's FasTrack number, account name, and password.
 Check with your Program Director or Program Administrator for more information on FasTrack.

 - The cost of the PIM is $100 per module plus $25 per participant and can be paid by credit card.
 Supervising attending physicians and those enrolled in MOC can participate at no charge.

-- Participants cannot be added to the PIM once the order is placed.
-All PIMs in Residency orders are final.
+- All PIMs in Residency orders are final.
+Participants cannot be added to the PIM once the order is placed.
 Cancelled modules or deleted participants are not refunded.
-Be sure about your choices and list of participants before placing your order because participants cannot be added or exchanged one the PIM order is placed.
-Call 1-800-441-2246 or e-mail firstname.lastname@example.org if you have any questions about using ABIM's PIM products with your trainees.
+Call 1-800-441-2246 or e-mail email@example.com if you have any questions about using ABIM's PIM products with your trainees.